-A quick Spinach and Cheese Pasta Salad that’s easy to prepare and delicious.
+A quick spinach and cheese pasta salad that’s easy to prepare and super delicious.
 Simply cook the pasta and toss it with spinach, cheese, and a simple dressing.
 How easy is that?

-As with all pasta salads, the pasta needs to be cooked correctly.
-Check out my post on how to cook pasta for the how to.
-As for which type of pasta, choose what you like.
-I use shells, farfalle, or spiral shaped.
+As with all pasta salads, the pasta itself needs to be cooked correctly.
+Check out my post on how to cook pasta for the how-to.
+As for which type of pasta, choose whatever you like such as shells, farfalle or spirals.

 Of course you could use fresh baby spinach and chop it up yourself.
 I have and it comes out just fine.
 The spinach may have a little bit of a chew because it’s fresh.
 Basically, frozen is softer and soft is good here because it mixes well with the simple dressing.

-This spinach pasta salad is perfect when you want a great simple side or light meal.
-Great for cookouts because it’s mayo free.
+This spinach pasta salad is perfect for when you want a simple side or light meal.
+It also pairs nicely with cookout menus, as it’s mayo free and therefore isn’t too heavy of a side.
 The fresh garlic adds tons of flavor and blends well with the oil and vinegar.
 Choose between black or crushed red pepper flakes for a little heat.